jonifen/jonifen-web/content/blog/post/2017/01-10_GraphicDriverCrashes_XPS15.md

-+++
+---
-title = "Intel Graphics Driver Crashes on XPS15" description = "On my XPS15, I've noticed recently that the Intel graphics driver crashes a quite a bit (mainly when using Google Chrome).
-Although it recovers successfully, it's still pretty annoying." type = "post" author = "Jon" tags = [
+title: "Intel Graphics Driver Crashes on XPS15"
+description: "On my XPS15, I've noticed recently that the Intel graphics driver crashes a quite a bit (mainly when using Google Chrome).
+Although it recovers successfully, it's still pretty annoying."
+type: "post"
+author: "Jon"
+tags: [
   "techsupport",
   "xps",
 	"hardware"
 ]
-date = "2017-01-10T21:43:11Z"
+date: "2017-01-10T21:43:11Z"

-+++
+---

 On my XPS15, I've noticed recently that the Intel graphics driver crashes a quite a bit (mainly when using Google Chrome).
 Although it recovers successfully, it's still pretty annoying.
 A couple of days ago, I finally reached the end of my tether and started seriously looking for a solution (as compared to a quick Google search and then get distracted).